BelloSights/blueprint-incentives/README.md

 This repository contains a suite of upgradeable smart contracts that power the Blueprint ecosystem.
 The contracts include:

 - **Incentive** – A reward claim contract that uses EIP‑712 signatures to verify reward claims, enforce a daily reward cap, and trigger reward distribution via a factory.
-- **BlueprintERC1155Factory** – A factory contract for deploying and managing ERC1155 NFT collections, enabling NFT drops with configurable fees and royalties.

 ---